Meet the Storytellers

 Corbin Winters

-Corbin Winters is a Senior studying Communications with a minor in Creative Writing at the University of Tennessee at Chattanooga.
+Corbin Winters is a Senior studying communication with a minor in creative writing at the University of Tennessee at Chattanooga.
 He works as a staff photographer with the UTC Echo.
 Winters has also photographed youth travel baseball working with Glossy Photos over the summer.
-He currently teaches alongside the Lafayette High School marching band.
 His passion is listening to diverse stories and hearing untold perspectives.
-In his free time Winters enjoys playing marimba and writing creative fiction.
-After graduating Winters looks to pursue a career in photojournalism.
-You can reach him at zvx374@mocs.utc.edu, or view his photography work here.
+In his free time Winters enjoys playing marimba, teaching marching band and writing creative fiction.
+After graduating, Winters plans to pursue photojournalism, using the camera as a way to connect people through powerful, real-world stories.
+You can reach him at zvx374@mocs.utc.edu or view his photography work here.

 Sydney Banks